asicerik/cpu4004/README.md

-# cpu4004
+# j004
-An Intel 4004 Processor Simulator and Visualizer
+An Intel 4004 Processor Simulator and Visualizer written in Java/Kotlin